artsmia/tilesaw/readme.md

 An `express.js` app that brokers (a) serving and (b) downloading and tiling new images, to then be served.

+The tilesaw server has two methods:

+* `/`: list all available, tiled images
+* `/:image`: return `tileJson` for `:image`.
+If the image hasn't been tiled yet, attempt to retrieve it and process it into tiles.

 * [`tilestream`][] serves tiles that have already been converted
 * `index.js` (`index.example.js` for a stub implementation) takes the
   name of an image and checks whether it's been tiled yet.
 If it has